First Timer’s Guide to Oahu

 - Don’t forget to apply insect repellent.

-– We hiked this trail during my birthday and it gifted me with sweeping views of Lanikai and Kailua beaches down below.
+We hiked this trail during my birthday and it gave me sweeping views of Lanikai and Kailua beaches down below.
 The trail can be intimidating at first since it starts with an uphill climb on loose gravel and dirt but after you get past that, the trail opens up and rewards you with stunning ocean views.
 If there’s one hike that you should do in Oahu, I definitely recommend this!

 - Parking is scarce.
 You can park your car in the neighborhood but just make sure you read the parking signs to avoid getting a ticket.

 - The trailhead entrance is located across the golf course .

 - Wear proper footwear as the trail is unpaved.

 - Maunawili Falls

 - Makapuu Lighthouse